epam/edp-install/docs/operator-guide/install-kiosk.md

 Inspect the main steps to set up Kiosk for the proceeding EDP installation.

+!!! note
+    Integration with Kiosk is an optional feature.
+You may not want to use it, so just skip those steps and disable in Helm parameters during deploy.

+        # global.kioskEnabled: <true/false>

 ## Prerequisites

 * Kubectl version 1.18.0 is installed.
 Please refer to the [Kubernetes official website](https://v1-18.docs.kubernetes.io/docs/setup/release/notes/) for details.